 Throughout her life Hulda Flood felt inferior due to her lack of formal education.
 It led to her giving way to women within the Social Democratic movement who, thanks to their social standing, were able to advance through the party hierarchy, such as Alva Myrdal or Karin Kock.
 Despite this she achieved a lot through self-education and long travels across the globe at the expense of the party, making many friends and admirers as she did so.
 She was also a frequent contributor to Morgonbris, for example.
 She wrote the first major work on SSKF, Den socialdemokratiska kvinnorörelsen i Sverige, 1939, and was the author of a biography called Agda Östlund.
 Pionjär i genombrottstid, 1954.
 In addition she wrote smaller works such as Ett nytt kvinnoideal, 1933, and Kvinnor och män, vad hindrar jämlikheten?, 1944.

 Hulda Flood’s intellectual side was tempered by an ethereal idealism with theosophical leanings.
 Her diary entries reveal an intense emotional life, dominated by self-doubt, deep disappointment over missed promotions within her political activism, loneliness, and depression.
 It appears that as a result of certain disputes that she was involved in during the latter part of her career she was unfairly erased from not just SSKF’s but also SAP’s historiography.
 Hulda Flood deserves, however, to be highlighted both as a pioneer in her approach to women workers and for the massive organisational and popular education work that she undertook on their behalf during the first half of the 20th century.

-Hulda Flood died in 1968 and is buried at the Skog cemetery in Stockholm.
+Hulda Flood died in 1968 and is buried at The Woodland Cemetery in Stockholm.